Mesothelioma Law Firm Secrets | What Every Victim Needs to Know

 Q3: How long does a consultation usually last?

-A3: Most consultations last between 30 minutes to an hour.
+A3: Most consultations last between 30 minutes and an hour.
 This allows the lawyer to review your information, answer questions, and outline potential next steps.

 Q4: Am I required to hire the lawyer after the consultation?